We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 How to Forgive?

-Mayo Clinic offers a couple of steps to follow when forgiving.
+Mayo Clinic offers a few of steps to follow when forgiving.
 These are:

 - Start by assessing the situation from a different perspective